Lily Eskelsen García: Politics and controversy

+Post-NEA career

+After stepping down as NEA president in 2020, Eskelsen García continued to represent educators internationally through Education International.
+She is pursuing a doctorate in Teaching, Learning and Culture.
+She founded Maestros Para Los Niños, an endowed scholarship program at the University of Utah for bilingual aspiring teachers.
+She serves on the boards of the Congressional Hispanic Caucus Institute and the Economic Policy Institute.

 Personal life

 After high school, Lily married Ruel Eskelsen, with whom she had two children before his death on March 18, 2011.
-She is currently married to graphic artist Alberto Garcia, with whom she published the 2014 book, Rabble Rousers: Fearless Fighters for Social Justice.
+She is currently married to graphic artist Alberto García, with whom she co-authored and illustrated Rabble Rousers: Fearless Fighters for Social Justice (2014), a bilingual children's book whose proceeds support scholarships for undocumented Dreamers.